Women's suffrage: Suffrage movements

 Throughout the world, the Women's Christian Temperance Union (WCTU), which was established in the United States in 1873, campaigned for women's suffrage, in addition to ameliorating the condition of prostitutes.
 Under the leadership of Frances Willard, "the WCTU became the largest women's organization of its day and is now the oldest continuing women's organization in the United States."

 There was also a diversity of views on a "woman's place".
 Suffragist themes often included the notions that women were naturally kinder and more concerned about children and the elderly.
 As Kraditor shows, it was often assumed that women voters would have a civilizing effect on politics, opposing domestic violence, liquor, and emphasizing cleanliness and community.
 An opposing theme, Kraditor argues, held that women had the same moral standards.
 They should be equal in every way and that there was no such thing as a woman's "natural role".

 For Black women in the United States, achieving suffrage was a way to counter the disfranchisement of the men of their race.
 Despite this discouragement, black suffragists continued to insist on their equal political rights.
 Starting in the 1890s, African American women began to assert their political rights aggressively from within their own clubs and suffrage societies.
 "If white American women, with all their natural and acquired advantages, need the ballot," argued Adella Hunt Logan of Tuskegee, Alabama, "how much more do black Americans, male and female, need the strong defense of a vote to help secure their right to life, liberty and the pursuit of happiness?"

 Explanations for suffrage extensions

 Scholars have proposed different theories for variations in the timing of women's suffrage across countries.
 These explanations include the activism of social movements, cultural diffusion and normative change, the electoral calculations of political parties, and the occurrence of major wars.
 According to Adam Przeworski, women's suffrage tends to be extended in the aftermath of major wars.

 Impact

-Scholars have linked women's suffrage to subsequent economic growth, the rise of the welfare state, and less interstate conflict.
+Scholars have linked women's suffrage to subsequent economic growth, the rise of the welfare state, and less international conflict.